ietf-wg-cellar/ebml-specification/specification.markdown

 Each Variable Size Integer begins with a VINT\_WIDTH which consists of zero or many zero-value bits.
 The count of consecutive zero-values of the VINT\_WIDTH plus one equals the length in octets of the Variable Size Integer.
 For example, a Variable Size Integer that starts with a VINT\_WIDTH which contains zero consecutive zero-value bits is one octet in length and a Variable Size Integer that starts with one consecutive zero-value bit is two octets in length.
 The VINT\_WIDTH MUST only contain zero-value bits or be empty.

+Within the EBML Header the VINT\_WIDTH MUST NOT exceed three bits in length (meaning that the Variable Size Integer MUST NOT exceed four octets in length).
+Within the EBML Body, when VINTs are used to express an Element ID, the maximum length allowed for the VINT\_WIDTH is one less than the value set in EBMLMaxIDLength.
+Within the EBML Body, when VINTs are used to express an Element Data Size, the maximum length allowed for the VINT\_WIDTH is one less than the value set in EBMLMaxSizeLength.

 ## VINT_MARKER

 The VINT\_MARKER serves as a separator between the VINT\_WIDTH and VINT_DATA.
 Each Variable Size Integer MUST contain exactly one VINT\_MARKER.
 The VINT\_MARKER MUST be one bit in length and contain a bit with a value of one.
 The first bit with a value of one within the Variable Size Integer is the VINT\_MARKER.